Revisiting Model Stitching In the Foundation Model Era: Model Stitching for VFMs

 \mypar{Remedy} Motivated by the observations above and inspired by feature distillation, we propose \textbf{Final Feature Matching} (FFM), which trains the stitch layer to directly match the final features at layer $N$ between the stitch model $F$ and target model $f_\phi$:

-As shown in \autoref{fig:layer_vs_final}, compared with LFM, FFM significantly reduces the \emph{final} feature distances (\bluerect) at shallow stitch points---precisely where difference accumulation is most pronounced.
-More interestingly, although FFM directly matches the final features, it still retains similarly low layer feature distances (\bluecircle) as LFM, suggesting that the supervision at the final layer can induce implicit local alignment at the stitch points.
-The better final feature alignment translates into better linear probing accuracy (\autoref{fig:LP}): stitch models trained with FFM consistently outperform their LFM counterparts across stitch points.
-Notably, in the DINOv2\(\rightarrow\)SigLIP2 case, the stitched model can exceed the performance of both constituent models under linear probing, noting that same as LFM, FFM is label-free.
+As shown in \autoref{fig:layer_vs_final}, compared with LFM, FFM significantly reduces the \emph{final} feature distances (\bluerect) at shallow stitch positions---precisely where difference accumulation is most pronounced.
+More interestingly, although FFM directly matches the final features, it still retains similarly low layer feature distances (\bluecircle) as LFM, suggesting that the supervision at the final layer can induce implicit local alignment at the stitch positions.
+The better final feature alignment translates into better linear probing accuracy (\autoref{fig:LP}): stitch models trained with FFM consistently outperform their LFM counterparts across stitch positions.
+Notably, in the DINOv2\(\rightarrow\)SigLIP2 case, the stitched model can exceed the performance of both constituent models under linear probing.
+Crucially, this improvement is achieved without using any labels; the stitch layer is trained only to match the final representations in FFM.